flshong/DE/M01_Data_Modeling/with_Postgres/README.md

 ### Database Schema
 The schema used for this exercise is the Star Schema: <br/>
-One main fact table containing all the measures associated to each event (user song plays), <br/> and 4 dimentional tables, each with a primary key that is being referenced from the fact table.
+- Fact table : containing the metadata of the complete information about each user activity, <br/>
+- Dimentional tables: each with a primary key that is being referenced from the fact table.

 #### Fact Table
 **songplays** - records in log data associated with song plays i.e. records with page NextSong